Appraisal Dimensions Generalise Better than Emotion Labels for Cross-Age Affect Recognition in AI-Assisted Healthcare: Conclusion

 The results also showed overall better performance when models were tested on the older adult corpus compared to the young adult corpus.
 One possible explanation is that older adults may have been more engaged in the CCT sessions, leading to a richer range of emotional expressions, which in turn facilitated more effective training.
 This interpretation is supported by the questionnaire-based analyses conducted on the same dataset within the THERADIA project \cite{ZSOLDOS-SUB-WOZ}, which showed that older adults reported higher engagement, greater appreciation of the virtual assistant, less desire to give up, and lower fatigue at the end of the session compared to young adults.
 On the other hand, training on both corpora did not improve performance beyond within-age group predictions, but it also did not degrade it.

 In conclusion, this study highlights the superiority of appraisal dimensions over categorical labels in multimodal affect recognition, particularly in their ability to generalise across age groups.
-Our findings indicate that dimensions derived from appraisal theories offer a more stable and theoretically grounded framework for emotion modeling while also exhibiting greater robustness in cross-age generalisation.
+Our findings indicate that dimensions derived from appraisal theories offer a more stable and theoretically grounded framework for emotion modelling while also exhibiting greater robustness in cross-age generalisation.
 These insights contribute to the multidisciplinary field of affective sciences.
-Additionally, we provide an API for researchers interested in predicting time-continuous emotion recognition (both labels and dimensions) based on the models trained in this study.
-This resource aims to support behavioral sciences by enabling more refined and data-driven measurements of individuals’ emotional states.